payloadcms/payload/examples/draft-preview/payload/README.md

   The `users` collection is auth-enabled which provides access to the admin panel.
 When previewing documents on your front-end, the user's JWT is used to authenticate the request.
 See [Pages](#pages) for more details.

-  For additional help with authentication, see the [Authentication](https://payloadcms.com/docs/authentication/overview#authentication-overview) docs or the official [Auth Example](https://github.com/payloadcms/payload/tree/master/examples/auth/cms#readme).
+  For additional help with authentication, see the [Authentication](https://payloadcms.com/docs/authentication/overview#authentication-overview) docs or the official [Auth Example](https://github.com/payloadcms/payload/tree/master/examples/auth).

 - #### Pages

-  The `pages` collection is draft-enabled and has access control that restricts public users from viewing pages with a `draft` status.
+  The `pages` collection is draft-enabled and has access control that restricts public users from viewing pages with a `_status` of `draft`.
 To fetch draft documents on your front-end, simply include the `draft=true` query param along with the `Authorization` header once you have entered [Preview Mode](#preview-mode).

   ```ts
     const preview = true; // set this based on your own front-end environment (see `Preview Mode` below)